joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/http-communications/loading-external-data.md

 The three possible values for the `URLLoader.dataFormat` property are as
 follows:

-- `URLLoaderDataFormat.BINARY` —The `URLLoader.data` property will contain
+- `URLLoaderDataFormat.BINARY` — The `URLLoader.data` property will contain
   binary data stored in a ByteArray object.

-- `URLLoaderDataFormat.TEXT` —The `URLLoader.data` property will contain text in
+- `URLLoaderDataFormat.TEXT` — The `URLLoader.data` property will contain text
-  a String object.
+  in a String object.

-- `URLLoaderDataFormat.VARIABLES` —The `URLLoader.data` property will contain
+- `URLLoaderDataFormat.VARIABLES` — The `URLLoader.data` property will contain
   URL-encoded variables stored in a URLVariables object.

 The following code demonstrates how setting the `URLLoader.dataFormat` property